blockfence-io/extension/README.md

 Additionally, you can manually query our platform by cliking on the extension icon.

-You can get download the official extension from [Chrome Web Store](https://chrome.google.com/webstore/category/extensions)
+You can get the official extension from [Chrome Web Store](https://chrome.google.com/webstore/category/extensions)

 ## Developers Mode